rsabec/merritthouse/about.markdown

 Located on Orr's Island, Maine.
 The original Merritt 'boarding' House was opened Wednesday June 29th 1898.<br>

 _Mr. and Mrs Fides of Orrs Island opened their new house, "The Merritt."
 Wednesday.
 The House has a delightful location, is three-storied, and has 22 rooms with accommodation for 40 guests.
-It is well furneished.
+It is well furnished.
 An excellent dinner was served to a large company, who all wished great success to The Merritt.
 Mr. and Mrs Fides are hightly respected and esteemed in the community and Mrs. FIdes is an admirable housekeeper._
 <br>
 <sub>Evening Express, Portland Main - Thursday June 30th, 1898. </sub><br>